 Her 32* (7) vs India on 13 February holds the record for the highest SR score of 25+ runs in international cricket (457.24).

-The whole tournament being televised for the first time, means this edition of the World T20 has the potential to make stars of more players than ever.
-If things go well, that added exposure could be the push to get Tryon the domestic contract she deserves.
+The whole tournament being televised for the first time means this edition of the World T20 has the potential to make stars of more players than ever.
+If things go well, that added exposure could be the push to get players such as Tryon the domestic T20 contract they deserves.

 In truth, a batting line-up containing as many talented and powerful players as South Africa’s should be making much higher totals than their best of 169/4 vs Bangladesh since the 2016 World T20.
 Similarly to the West Indies, South Africa tend to rely on big hitting at the end to ‘catch-up’ and post respectable totals.
 South Africa’s run rate since the World T20 is an above average 7.00 rpo, but not enough to outstrip their dismal economy rate.